Presidency of Dwight D. Eisenhower: National security policy

 Eisenhower unveiled the New Look, his first national security policy, on October 30, 1953.
 It reflected his concern for balancing the Cold War military commitments of the United States with the risk of overwhelming the nation's financial resources.
 The new policy emphasized reliance on strategic nuclear weapons, rather than conventional military power, to deter both conventional and nuclear military threats.
 The U.S. military developed a strategy of nuclear deterrence based upon the triad of land-based intercontinental ballistic missiles (ICBMs), strategic bombers, and submarine-launched ballistic missiles (SLBMs).

 Throughout his presidency, Eisenhower insisted on having plans to retaliate, fight, and win a nuclear war against the Soviets, although he hoped he would never feel forced to use such weapons.

 As the fighting in Korea ended, Eisenhower sharply reduced the reliance on expensive Army divisions.
-Historian Saki Dockrill argues that his long-term strategy was to promote the collective security of NATO and other American allies, strengthen the Third World against Soviet pressures, avoid another Korean stalemate, and produce a momentum that would steadily weaken Soviet power and influence.
-Dockrill points to Eisenhower's use of multiple assets against the Soviet Union:
+Historian Saki Dockrill argued that his long-term strategy was to promote the collective security of NATO and other American allies, strengthen the Third World against Soviet pressures, avoid another Korean stalemate, and produce a momentum that would steadily weaken Soviet power and influence.
+Dockrill pointed to Eisenhower's use of multiple assets against the Soviet Union:

 Eisenhower knew that the United States had many other assets that could be translated into influence over the Soviet bloc—its democratic values and institutions, its rich and competitive capitalist economy, its intelligence technology and skills in obtaining information as to the enemy's capabilities and intentions, its psychological warfare and covert operations capabilities, its negotiating skills, and its economic and military assistance to the Third World.

 In 1953, the Eisenhower administration's National Security Council wrote three policy papers on opposing the People's Republic of China.
 NSC 146 proposed backing Republic of China maritime raids and raids against the Chinese mainland.
 NSC 148 proposed to foster and support anti-communist Chinese elements both inside and outside of the country.
 NSC 166 proposed strategies to deny the PRC full status in the international community, pursuant to the view that making any concessions would strengthen the PRC.